DoctorEvidence/dpack/README.md

 ### Arrays
 Like structured objects, arrays are created from sequences.
-A property with a key of `null` indicates that the value should be appended as the next value in the array.
+When sequence when the current property is an array type, the seequence is to be interpreted as an array.
+Within an array sequence, a property with a key of `null` indicates that the value should be appended as the next value in the array.
+If no properties are defined within an array sequence, the array sequence should default to interpreting the values with the default property type, as if a key of `null` where each value is added to the array.

 ### Blocks
 At the top level of a dpack document or stream, the serialization of a single root value (which may be a complex object with arbitrary size) is a "block".
 However, a document/stream may have multiple sequential blocks.
 The first block of the document is the root object/value, but there may be a queue of additional blocks that need to be parsed from deferred references.
 The blocks are simply dpack values in sequential order (with no delimiters).
 These are parsed in order as defined by the queuing of the deferred references.

 ### Deferred References
 Deferred references allow the serialized representation of an object to be deferred or moved to a later point in a dpack document so that a parser can parse and deserialize that object later.
-This can be valuable mechanism for allowing a parent object to be parsed, while deferring the parsing of a child object until necessary, and can improve the utility of progressive parsers.
+This can be valuable mechanism for allowing a parent object to be parsed, while deferring the parsing of child objects until necessary, and can improve the utility of progressive parsers.

-A deferred reference is represented by the single token/character <3, 2> ("r").
+A deferred reference is represented by the single token/character <7, 15> ("?").
 The parser should interpret this as a placeholder for a future object.
 And the parser should queue up this object to be read/deserialized as a block in the parsing queue in this order: The block for the deferred reference should come *after* all the deferred reference blocks from this block, but *before* all deferred reference blocks from any previous blocks.
 This ensures that a block can be contiguous with all the blocks for its own deferred references, even if that block is referenced by (deferred references in) other blocks.

+When the block is parsed, the root/beginning of the block should be interpreted using the current property when the deferred reference was read.

 ### Metadata
 The metadata type allows additional information to be encoded in a property for the purposes of deserialization.
 This can include any type of extra metadata to describe the property.
 However, a metadata parameter that is a string should be interpreted as an indication of the name of the type or class that the value should be deserialized into.
 A structured object that is read with a property with metadata should generally result in the properties being applied to the properties of an instance of the class or type described by the string.